 This staple move amps up lower-body and lifting power by working your glutes, hamstrings, hip flexors, and lower back.

 How to build muscle at home with dumbbells

 If you’ve got a decent set of dumbbells at home, you can perform variations of pretty much all the major compound and isolated lifts, as well as plenty of machine exercises.
 Try these alternatives on for size:

 Dumbbell modifications for fly exercises

 Stick with dumbbell flys – and use a chair, cushions, or Swiss ball to replicate incline or seated positions.
-You can also loop two light resistance bands around a post or solid sofa leg and (with your back to the post) walk forward until you have the right resistance to perform a band fly.
+You can also loop two light resistance bands around a post and (with your back to the post) walk forward until you have the right resistance to perform a band fly.

 Dumbbell modifications for curling exercises

 Keep curling with dumbbells and mix it up between hammer, Zottman, bench curls, and so on.
 If you don’t have dumbbells, loop light/medium bands around your feet, and holding the bands in your hands, curl upwards against the resistance.